-This time the wind was right in our face.
-So was the waves.
+This time the wind was right in our faces.
+So were the waves.

 With the wind coming down the valley from the mountains in generally one direction, the waves have a chance to build over 3.5 miles.

-Our eldest had done well, but in places where we were exposed to the wind and the waves, she wasn’t making much headway.
+Our eldest had done well, but she wasn't making much headway in places where we were exposed to the wind and the waves.

 we were now facing into the waves and the wind, towing two inflatable canoes

-There were plenty of moments on that journey where I was the only one paddling five people into the wind across three inflatable craft!
+There were plenty of moments on that journey where I was the only one paddling five people into the wind across three inflatable crafts!
 It was hard work.

-After few encouraging toots from the Bala light railway, we eventually we reached Llangower.
+After encouraging toots from the Bala light railway, we eventually reached Llangower.

 Time for a refuel.

 Here the water is calm and still.
-The lake looks a perfect place for a paddle.
+The lake looks like a perfect place for a paddle.

 The Long Stretch

-Refuelled but noticing the sun is now lower in the sky, we set off.
+Refuelled but noticing the sun was lower in the sky, we set off.

 All was great initially, but as we rounded the far end of the Pant Yr Onnon shore, the wind and waves hit us, pushing us back towards the beach.